Package 'spatstat.univar'

 kernel density estimation:

-including unnormalised weighted densities, and cumulative distribution functions of density estimates.
+including variable-bandwidth kernels, boundary correction, bandwidth selection, unnormalised weighted densities, and cumulative distribution functions of density estimates.

 weighted distributions and weighted statistics: